Loading

 Eat, play and stay in Wellington

-At the town of Wellington, a 40-minute drive southeast of Dubbo, call in for a pub meal at The Lion of Waterloo, which dates back to 1841 and was a popular stop for early settlers, miners and Cobb & Co coaches.
-At the 400-million-year-old Wellington Caves, descend the staircase of the Cathedral Cave to view the beautiful calcite crystal formations, the clear waters of The Well, and the Altar, a 15m tall stalagmite.
-You can camp, hitch up your caravan, or stay in cabins or units at the caves.
-Or head to Hermitage Hill Country Retreat, a Federation Queen Ann-style building perched on a hill overlooking Wellington.
+Marvel at the beautiful calcite crystal formations of the 400-million-year-old Wellington Caves, from the Cathedral Cave to the clear waters of The Well and the Altar, a 15m-tall stalagmite.
+Camp, hitch up your caravan or stay in cabins at the caves, or refresh and recharge at Hermitage Hill Country Retreat, a Federation Queen Ann-style building perched on a hill overlooking Wellington.

 Wellington Caves and Phosphate Mines, Wellington Credit: Destination NSW